 How Nespresso Used Capsules are Threat to Environment

 Nespresso pods are responsible for producing aluminum waste (Aluminum is also a chief material in making capsules).
 A single pod contains 1g of aluminum; now imagine how much aluminum is there in millions of capsules used each day.
-There are some components of the pod that are recyclable, but most of them end up straight in the bin after one use.
+There are some recyclable components of the pod, but most of them end up straight in the bin after one use.

 Nespresso’s single-serve aluminum pods are responsible for generating undesirable waste.
 The company won’t tell how many capsules get recycled, and it clears out 2 important points: